braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 ### BraintreeThreeDSecure

+Currently, to use the `BraintreeThreeDSecure` library via SPM, you must manually include `CardinalMobile.framework`.
+Once we receive an xcframework version of CardinalMobile, these steps will no longer be required.

 #### 1. Add CardinalMobile.framework

-To use the `BraintreeThreeDSecure` library via SPM, you must manually include `CardinalMobile.framework`.

 1. Once you've installed the Braintree Swift Package, find `CardinalMobile.framework` under the Frameworks directory in the Braintree package.
 1. Right click on `CardinalMobile.framework` and select _Show in Finder_.